Yiguandao: Salvation

 Yiguandao involves an eschatological—soteriological belief: Grieving over the loss of her children, the Eternal Mother sent to the material world three enlightened beings over the "Three Eras".
 Accordingly, the human history is divided into "Three Eras": Qingyang Qi or Green Yang Era, Hongyang Qi or Red Yang Era, and Baiyang Qi or White Yang Era.
 Dipankara Buddha presided over salvation in the Green Yang Era, Gautama Buddha in the Red Yang Era, and Maitreya Buddha will preside over the third period of salvation, the White Yang Era, which began in 1912 and continues even now.

 Extreme ruthlessness and craftiness in human behavior and disasters are associated with the end of the third period and final salvation.
 Cultivation of the Tao is the opportunity for repentance and purification during the White Yang Era.
 Those who devote their efforts to the spread of the Tao will be repaid for their merits, regardless of their societal status.

+Vegetarianism

+Vegetarianism is one of the core teachings of Yiguandao.
+Vegetarianism is taught from a variety of perspectives including health, ecology, environmental sustainability, reducing animal suffering and spiritual development.
+Yiguandao followers are said to operate 90% of Taiwan's vegetarian restaurants.

 Practices and writings

 Three Treasures

-The rite of initiation involves the "offering of the Three Treasures" (chuan Sanbao), which are the xuanguan (the heavenly portal), the koujue (a mantra), and hetong (the hand gesture).
+The rite of initiation involves the "offering of the Three Treasures" (chuan Sanbao；傳三寶), which are the xuanguan (玄關, the heavenly portal), the koujue (口訣, a mantra), and hetong (合同, the hand gesture).
 The Three Treasures are the saving grace offered by the Eternal Mother to people who received the initiation.
 They enable Yiguandao members to transcend the circle of birth and death and directly ascend to Heaven after they die.

 Yiguandao followers regard the initiation ceremony as the most important ritual.
 The full meaning of the Three Treasures is a secret of Yiguandao followers and is strictly prohibited from being spread openly to those who have not gone through the initiation process.
 The Three Treasures are also used in daily life as a form of meditation.